About Azores Blue Sharks with Martyn

 Photographers will be split into groups with no more than 4 divers in the water at any one time.
 Each group will cycle round to ensure everyone has a chance to take shots without excessive bubbles or divers disturbing the action.
 Divers must maintain contact with a shot line at all times as you will be in blue water.
 Martyn will be on hand with a host of tips as to manage the photographic opportunities, dealing with the surface conditions and shark exposure.
 You can use strobes or not, but we ask that you have gloves and a hood.

-In 2017 afternoon sessions have had the best encounters.
+Previous experience shows us that afternoon sessions have had the best encounters.
 The dive centre build on their years of diving with blues to attract them.
 Some sharks have been tagged by the local conservation teams, and this data is fed back to the dive centres.
 Local operators work together for the best sightings.
 However, we cannot guarantee sharks and it may take time in a session before they put in an appearance.

 There will be at least 3 separate sorties out to the blue shark sites during the trip.